skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## Dwarven War

-I'd planned for the Dwarves to arrive after Mordan was defeated.
+I'd planned for the dwarves to arrive after Mordan was defeated.
 They were originally going to land in Warfield (just north of Fol Thron) and attack the capital from there.
 This didn't make a lot of sense.
 (Why would they land on the opposite side of the river, so that they